Client Throttling rule

 Example: Task client throttles

-With the Client Throttling rule enabled, the maximum number of calls that the system limits in a minute is 1000.
-The following expression gives you the smallest number between 1000 and the ceiling of your limit divided by 10, where the function returns the smallest integer value equal or greater than value: Math.min(1000, Math.ceil(limit / 10))=.
-Smaller of one of the two numbers: 1,000 or the ceiling of your Service Tier's Limit / 10
+With the Client Throttling rule enabled, the maxium requests per minute is 1000.
+APIM enforces a short-term peak based on a calculation that uses this maximum value of 1000 and the request limit you specify.
+The calculation takes the smallest number between 1000 and the ceiling of your limit divided by 10, and returns the smallest integer value equal or greater than value: Math.min(1000, Math.ceil(limit / 10)).

-Use the following matrix to determine the peak limit based on the rule Tier Limit:
+Use the following matrix to determine the short-term limit based on the rule Tier Limit:

 Table 1.
 Peak Calculation Matrix